ZanClifton/movies/README.md

 # Movies

 This project is a refactor of the [Multi-User Movie Watch List](https://github.com/ZanClifton/basic-python-projects/tree/main/26-multi-user-movie-watch-list) created in the Mini Python Projects repo.
-Very little is different, except that instead of writing to a local database, it now writes to a database at [ElephantSQL](https://www.elephantsql.com/).
+Very little is different, except that instead of writing to a local database, it now writes to PostgreSQL a database at [ElephantSQL](https://www.elephantsql.com/).

 #